-The Strawmaster+ is fully adjustable from tine angle to operating height with the use of hydraulics or gear driven jacks.
-The harrow sections can operate in a float position or under a variable amount of pressure with the use of hydraulics and spring bars.
+The Strawmaster X is fully adjustable with hydraulic tine angle & operating height, and disc angle adjustment with the use of link bars.
+The disc sections can also operate in a float position or under a variable amount of pressure with the use of hydraulics or for years with less trash/residue, it may be used without discs like a standard heavy harrow.